Army 2020: Originally envisaged structure

 Combat Support and Logistics would have been retained at divisional level.
-It was envisaged that 19th Light Brigade then part of 3rd Mechanised Division, would be disbanded.
+It was envisaged that 19th Light Brigade, then part of 3rd Mechanised Division, would be disbanded.

 Structure

-The Reaction Force
+Reaction Force

 The 16 Air Assault Brigade, comprising two battalions of the Parachute Regiment and two Army Air Corps regiments of attack helicopters.
-This will deliver a very high readiness Lead Air Assault Task Force, with the rest of the brigade ready to move at longer notice.
+This would deliver a very high readiness Lead Air Assault Task Force, with the rest of the brigade ready to move at longer notice.

 The 3rd (UK) Mechanised Division, renamed the 3rd (United Kingdom) Division, comprising three armoured infantry brigades: 1st Armoured Infantry Brigade, 12th Armoured Infantry Brigade and 20th Armoured Infantry Brigade.
-These three brigades will rotate, with one being the lead brigade, a second undergoing training and the third involved in other tasks.
-The lead brigade will deliver a Lead Battlegroup at very high readiness, with the rest of the brigade at longer notice.
+These three brigades would rotate, with one being the lead brigade, a second undergoing training and the third involved in other tasks.
+The lead brigade would deliver a Lead Battlegroup at very high readiness, with the rest of the brigade at longer notice.

-The complete air assault brigade and a full mechanised brigade will be available for deployment within three months.
+The complete air assault brigade and a full mechanised brigade would be available for deployment within three months.
 All three brigade's HQs are to be based in the Salisbury Plain Training Area.

-The Adaptable Force
+Adaptable Force

 The 1st Armoured Division, renamed as the 1st (United Kingdom) Division, along with Support Command.
 Comprises seven infantry brigades (4th, 7th, 11th, 38th, 42nd, 51st and 160th) of various sizes, each made up of paired regular and Territorial Army forces, drawn from an Adaptable Force pool of units.
-These infantry brigades will be suited to domestic operations or overseas commitments (such as the Falkland Islands, Brunei and Cyprus) or, with sufficient notice, as a brigade level contribution to enduring stabilisation operations.
+These infantry brigades were planned to be suited to domestic operations or overseas commitments (such as the Falkland Islands, Brunei and Cyprus) or, with sufficient notice, as a brigade level contribution to enduring stabilisation operations.

 Force Troops Command

 The boxes above provides the general structure of the British Army once Army 2020 is completed.
 It excludes units under Regional Command, Recruiting and Training Command, or units under other commands such as the air defence regiments.

-The term "Regional Point of Command," encompassing organisations such as Headquarters North East, also appears to have been introduced under the Army 2020 series of reorganisations.
+The term "Regional Point of Command," encompassing organisations such as Headquarters North East, also appears to have been introduced under the reorganisations.

 Changes to units

 Royal Armoured Corps

-Four of the Royal Armoured Corps' Regiments will merged into two regiments:
+Four of the Royal Armoured Corps' Regiments were merged into two regiments: